 Dr. Bertus Eksteen

-Dr. Eksteen is Associate Professor of Medicine at the University of Calgary and a transplant hepatologist based at the Foothills Medical Centre in Calgary.
+Dr. Eksteen is director of the Calgary PSC clinic at the Aspen Woods Clinic and a transplant hepatologist at the Southern Alberta Transplant Clinic based at the University of Calgary and Foothills Medical Centre in Calgary.
 He was born in South Africa where he completed his basic medical degree before moving to Birmingham in the UK in 1996 where he completed his training in gastroenterology and transplant hepatology.
 He was elected a Fellow of the Royal College of Physicians of London, UK in 2011.
 He spent 10 years on the Birmingham liver transplant unit before moving to the University of Calgary in 2011.
 His main interests are liver transplantation and autoimmune liver diseases such as Primary Sclerosing Cholangitis (PSC).
-He runs a dedicated multidisciplinary PSC clinic at the Unversity of Calgary Medical Clinics (UCMC) which provides state of the art care for patients from southern Alberta, western Saskatchewan and eastern British Columbia.
-The clinic is closely aligned with his PSC research program which aims to evaluate new medications for PSC, novel imaging of the colon and bile ducts and the genetics of PSC.
+He runs a dedicated multidisciplinary PSC clinic at the Aspen Woods Clinic which provides state of the art care for patients from southern Alberta, western Saskatchewan and eastern British Columbia.
+The clinic is closely aligned with his PSC research program which aims to evaluate new medications for PSC in clinical trials, novel imaging of the colon and bile ducts and the genetics of PSC.

 Dr. Richard Green (Co-chair)